 Vibram XS Trek

 The La Sportiva Spire GTX, built with the agility of a trail runner and the stability of a hiking boot, is an unstoppable trail shoe ready for the burliest missions.
-The fit is comfortable right out of the box, though it may run a little big and favor those with a high arch.
-The abrasion-resistant mesh upper combined with the compression-molded midsole offers excellent support while remaining flexible.
-Our lead tester, Trish Matheny notes, “I felt supported from day hikes to extended trips into the backcountry with the added weight of a pack.”
-The Vibram XS Trek outsole and Stability Control System built into this design are ready to tackle any type of terrain without sacrificing ground feel underfoot or responsiveness on the steeps.
-This shoe features one of the highest flood levels, measuring 3.75 inches above the ankle, and a waterproof membrane that remains breathable without allowing water to penetrate the shoe.
+We found the fit is comfortable right out of the box, but the upper and beefy midsole will soften nicely after a few days on the trail.
+The fit also runs a little big and offers great support for the arches.
+Our lead tester, Trish Matheny notes, “I felt supported from day hikes to extended trips into the backcountry with or without the extra weight of a pack.”
+Unlike some softer and lightweight shoes that we've tested, the midsole and rugged outsole combine to provide a barrier of trail protection as well as a stable base for carrying loads.
+The Vibram XS Trek outsole and Stability Control System built into this design are ready to tackle any type of terrain without sacrificing agility and responsiveness on the steeps.
+This shoe features one of the highest flood levels, measuring 3.75 inches above the ankle, as well as a waterproof membrane that remains breathable without allowing water to penetrate the shoe.
 Whether crossing creeks during high runoff or moving through melting, slushy snow, this shoe is up for the challenge.

 The Merrell Moab 3 is a constant and reliable hiking shoe for those seeking performance at a reasonable price.
 The mesh and leather combination upper are comfortable out of the box, though we found that it took a few miles on the trail before hitting the sweet spot.
 The shoe is true to size and available for those seeking both regular and wide fits.
 The Super Rebound Compound midsole offers a ton of support, especially for those with high arches.
 Merrell also upgraded the outsole to a Vibram TC5 rubber that performed much better than its predecessors, thanks to a multi-directional lug pattern.
 Though this is not a waterproof shoe, we found it to be perfect for hot desert trails or low-elevation hikes when precipitation isn't in the forecast, as the lack of a waterproof liner helped increase the breathability and overall comfort of the shoe.
 Our testing team reports, “These are the shoes I turn to when headed out on a desert hike.
 I appreciate how my feet are able to breathe in the hot weather.”